owls-wonderland/ABC_MCMC-algorithm-for-SLiM/README.md

 `./run_mcmc.sh`

 Bash file should take care of everything.
-It will create virtual environment and download all requared pachaged for python code to run.
+It will create virtual environment and download all requared packages for python code to run.
-Bash file also gives directory's path such that all future files would be creted in the same directory.
+Bash file also gives directory's path such that all future files would be created in the same directory.

-Note thar after the first usage of bash file the virtual environment has been created and all requiared packaged has been installe.
+Note that after the first usage of bash file the virtual environment has been created and all required packages has been installed.
 Therefore, to avoid repeated installation lines 2 & 6 can be commented out:

 '2 #pyenv virtualenv 3.8.2 mcmc-slim'